humanmade/query-filter/README.md

 * Add a query block.
 This can anyhere that the query block is suppported e.g. page, template, or pattern.
 * Add one of the filter blocks and configure as required:
-    * Taxonmy filter.
+    * Taxonomy filter.
 Select which taxonomy to to use, customise the label (and whether it's shown), and customise the text used when none is selected.
     * Post type filter.
 Customise the label (and whether it's shown), as well as the text used when no filter is applied.
     * Search block.
 No extra options.